michaelokonji/share/README.md

 9. Rhyme Time
 10. Pronunciation Challenge

-These activities should provide a fun, engaging, and effective learning experience for users focusing on pronunciation and phonetics.

 ### Top 10 Activities for **Word Puzzles**

-Here are the top 10 activities that best align with your criteria of uniqueness, engagement, and fun:

 1. **Crossword Craze**
    *Description*: Solve engaging crosswords to learn new words and meanings.